 Brett Shumate assists clients with high-stakes regulatory litigation involving the government.
-He develops creative strategies to challenge state and federal laws and regulations on constitutional and statutory grounds.
+He develops creative strategies to challenge state and federal laws, regulations, and executive orders on constitutional and statutory grounds.
 He handles crisis litigation and defends clients in bet-the-company enforcement actions.

-Brett currently represents clients in litigation arising under the Administrative Procedure Act (APA), Telephone Consumer Protection Act (TCPA), Federal Food, Drug, and Cosmetic Act (FDCA), and Medicare Act.
-He also advises clients in litigation involving climate change, international trade, national security, communications, and agency guidance.
+Brett currently represents clients in litigation arising under the Administrative Procedure Act, Telephone Consumer Protection Act, Medicare Act, Tariff Act, Public Health Service Act, and Food, Drug, and Cosmetic Act.
+He also advises clients in matters involving climate change, trade, telecommunications, government contracts, and agency guidance.

-Brett joined Jones Day from the U.S. Department of Justice (DOJ), where he served as deputy assistant attorney general for the Civil Division's Federal Programs Branch.
+Brett joined Jones Day from the U.S. Department of Justice, where he served as deputy assistant attorney general for the Civil Division's Federal Programs Branch.
+He supervised more than 100 attorneys charged with defending federal statutes, regulations, and executive orders.
 He handled litigation impacting nearly every sector of the economy, including health care, education, labor, national security, foreign affairs, sanctions, telecommunications, and energy.
-He was the government's lead counsel in a number of high-profile cases, successfully defending the president's Executive Order on Reducing Regulation and the appointment of the Consumer Financial Protection Bureau's (CFPB) acting director.
+Brett advised nearly every federal agency and the White House on litigation risk.
+He was the government's lead counsel in a number of high-profile cases, successfully defending the president's Executive Order on Reducing Regulation and the appointment of the Consumer Financial Protection Bureau's acting director.

 Brett has argued more than two dozen cases in the federal district courts, Court of International Trade, and U.S. Courts of Appeals.

 The following represents experience acquired prior to joining Jones Day.